arturcarvalho/tutorial-1/README.md

 Let's summarize:

-1. We created a new page to show a single post (the "detail" page)
+1. We created a new page to show a single post (the "detail" page).
-2. We added a route to handle the `id` of the post and turn it into a route param
+2. We added a route to handle the `id` of the post and turn it into a route param.
-3. We created a cell to fetch and display the post
+3. We created a cell to fetch and display the post.
-4. Redwood made the world a better place by making that `id` available to us at several key junctions in our code
+4. Redwood made the world a better place by making that `id` available to us at several key junctions in our code and even turning it into a number automatically.
 5. We turned the actual post display into a standard React component and used it in both the homepage and new detail page.

 ## Side Quest: Naming Conventions